Is it cheaper to rent or buy a home in Australia?

 Ownership costs are more than just a deposit and loan repayments

-The costs of homeownership are larger than the costs of renting.
+The costs of homeownership are larger than the monthly payments of renting.
 There are ongoing costs to consider including council rates, strata, water rates, maintenance, and unexpected costs, such as repairs.

 Mortgage rates rising and so mortgage repayments fluctuate